WokLibCodeClub/OnlineCodeclub/README.md

 # OnlineCodeclub

-Video summaries of Code Club sessions held online during Coronavirus lockdown
+### Video summaries of Code Club sessions held online during Coronavirus lockdown

 These are the projects we have developed in our online sessions.
 Click the links to get details of all the summary videos:

+For the Scratch projects you should have a Scratch account and be logged in before watching the videos.

+The Python projects have all been built up on [trinket.io](https://trinket.io).
+To make the most of these projects you should have a trinket account, and be logged in before watching the videos.

 ## [Breakout for Scratch](breakout.md)